algosup/2024-2025-project-1-fpga-team-6/Documents/Management/projectCharter.md

 - Recreate the original game with its features (20x15 grid, a controlable frog, harmful cars with random sizes and speed, collisions...)
 - Add colors and animations to the game when we display it.
-- Create a controller to enhance the user experience.
+- [NON REQUIRED] Create a controller to enhance the user experience.

 ## Team

 ### Members and Roles

-The team is composed of the following members:
+The team is composed of the following members with their dedicated role:

 | Role               | Name  | Picture |
 | ------------------ | ----- | ------- |